rstudio/keras3/docs/dev/reference/layer_adaptive_max_pooling_2d.md

 - output_size:

   Integer or two integers giving the target height and width.
+If a single integer is provided, the same value is used for both dimensions.

 - data_format: